Skip to content

 This section illustrates the database tables related to educational content organization, including courses, lessons, modules, exercises, and learning paths.
 It shows how content is structured and stored within the database with proper data types and constraints.

-Figure 6.54: Learning Content and Course Structure Schema
+Figure 6.8: Learning Content and Course Structure Schema

-Figure 6.54: Database Schema - Learning Content and Course Structure
+Figure 6.8: Database Schema - Learning Content and Course Structure

-Part 3: Progress Tracking and Gamification
+Part 3: Submission and Code Execution

-Part 4: Assessment and Certification
+Part 4: Exercises, Attempts and Code Analysis

-Part 5: Social Features and Community
+Part 5: Certification and Gamification

 Part 6: Administration and System Management